miketeachestech/hsc-software-engineering-resources/Practice Questions/4. Software Engineering Project/2_RESEARCH_AND_PLANNING_PT1_ANS.md

 ## **Multiple Choice Questions**

 **1.** *(1 mark)*
-- Correct Answer: **B) Each phase must be completed before moving to the next**
+- Correct Answer: **D) Each phase must be completed before moving to the next**
 - **1 mark** awarded for correctly selecting the answer.

 **2.** *(1 mark)*
-- Correct Answer: **B) Agile delivers working software in increments rather than all at once**
+- Correct Answer: **D) Agile delivers working software in increments rather than all at once**
 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*
-- Correct Answer: **B) To combine structured planning from Waterfall with Agile’s flexibility**
+- Correct Answer: **D) To combine structured planning from Waterfall with Agile’s flexibility**
 - **1 mark** awarded for correctly selecting the answer.

 ---